breytex/typegraphql-typeorm-auth/README.md

 * docker

 # Warning
-Currently, this stack has a security issue.
+Currently, this branch has a security issue.
 Read: https://github.com/19majkel94/type-graphql/issues/230
 Unfortunatly, I am unable to fix that for now.
 The underlaying problem will be resolved with the next type-graphql major version.